Review: Edinburgh Zoo

 Date: May 20th 2016

 Edinburgh Zoo is very well maintained and is home to a wide variety of animals.
 Each enclosure has a lot of information to be read about the animals which is fantastic and you can learn some very interesting facts.
-At the center of Edinburgh Zoo, where the Penguins are located their is a few shops where you can buy some food and drinks as well as play area for kids.
+At the centre of Edinburgh Zoo, where the Penguins are located their is a few shops where you can buy some food and drinks as well as play area for kids.
 The sad thing is a lot of the food stores were closed.
 We did find that a lot of the enclosures were empty too which was disappointing.

 Edinburgh Zoo is very easy to get to and their is plenty of parking.
 Further more their is a Holiday Inn right beside the Zoo if you need a place to spend the night.
 Loads off buses also run past Edinburgh Zoo, some being Service 12, 26 and 31.